-Safe-staffing ratios may be an effective way to retain experienced nurses, lure those who left the field back, and attract students to the profession.
+Safe staffing may be an effective way to retain experienced nurses, lure those who left the field back, and attract students to the profession.

-- Soon after nurse-to-patient ratio regulations went into effect in January 2004, the California Board of Nursing reported being inundated with RN applicants from other states.
+- Soon after patient-to-nurse ratio regulations went into effect in January 2004, the California Board of Nursing reported being inundated with RN applicants from other states.
 That year, applications for nursing licenses increased by more than 60 percent.
 By 2008, vacancies for registered nurses at California hospitals plummeted by 69 percent.

-Safe-Staffing Ratios Do Not Financially Burden Hospitals
+Safe Staffing Standards Do Not Burden Hospitals

 - A 2009 study found that adding an additional 133,000 RNs to the hospital workforce across the U.S. would produce medical savings estimated at $6.1 billion in reduced patient care costs.
 This does not include the additional value of increased productivity when nurses help patients recover more quickly, an estimated $231 million savings per year.